Getting started on your tax planning before the New Year begins can help you maximize tax relief and minimize tax payable next year.

 Whether you are employees and self-employed persons, you can make tax-deductible voluntary contributions to your CPF Medisave account if your compulsory CPF contributions have not reached the annual CPF contribution cap.

-For example, if your monthly salary is $6,000 and annual bonus is $18,000, your total compulsory contributions at the combined employee and employer rate of 36 percent would be $28,080.
+For example, if your monthly salary is $6,000 and the annual bonus is $18,000, your total compulsory contributions at the combined employee and employer rate of 36% would be $28,080.

-The annual CPF annual contribution limit has been revised to $37,740 from 2016..
+The annual CPF annual contribution limit has been revised to $37,740 since 2016.
 This means that you can still make more voluntary contribution to your Medisave account for tax relief.

-Under the CPF Retirement Sum Scheme, you can obtain a tax relief for your cash contribution to
+Under the CPF Retirement Sum Scheme, you can obtain tax relief for your cash contribution to

-- CPF Special/Retirement Account of your family members who have basic retirement needs
+You can also top up CPF Special/Retirement Account of your family members who have basic retirement needs.
+Family members include:

 - Parents or Parents-in-law;